TFIM — Transverse-Field Ising Model

 Statement

-At the critical point $h = J$, the entanglement entropy of a subsystem of $l$ consecutive sites in an $N$-site OBC chain obeys the Calabrese-Cardy formula:
+At the critical point $h = J$, the entanglement entropy of a contiguous block of $\ell$ sites in an $N$-site OBC chain obeys the Calabrese-Cardy formula:

 with central charge $c = 1/2$ (Ising CFT).
-See the Calabrese-Cardy method page for the general formula, OBC vs PBC prefactors, and extraction procedure.
+See the Calabrese-Cardy method page for OBC vs. PBC prefactors and extraction procedure.

 Physical Context